AP-B-AI-ML-Ops/project-JarnoDeSmedt/README.md

 ## problem that is being solved with this ML application
 `well described project and clear what project solves`

+~~Explain which datasets you will use, how you will get training, validation and test data, and how you will get new data to use your service.~~

+~~What does your service actually do?~~
+~~Explain what your project will do/predict.
+What kind of application are you making?
+What is the goal of this project?~~

 ## train model on the dataset and track the experiments (with mlflow)
 `both tracking and registry are used`